fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 The change needed to include the CI font is minor.

-**Edit** `shared/styles/main.scss` and change to Font to Arial.
+**Edit** `shared/styles/main.scss` and change the Font to Arial.
 For the Header Arial Black will be used, we will do that in the Component.

 ## Content Styling & Container Element